nicovanbentum/Raekor/README.md

 Next make sure you have the _**latest**_ Vulkan SDK installed, you can get it [here](https://vulkan.lunarg.com/sdk/home#sdk/downloadConfirm/latest/windows/vulkan-sdk.exe).
 Both glslangValidator and DXC need to be callable from the command line.

+Python 3+ is required to run the bat file that sets up GLAD.

 Clone this repository using
  ```git clone --recursive https://github.com/nicovanbentum/Raekor.git```  to also pull in all the submodules.